-Gifts made to Truman State University Foundation provide for over 250 annual and endowed scholarships.
+Gifts made to Truman State University Foundation provide for over 350 annual and endowed scholarships.
 These scholarships are available to full-time students in varying amounts and are based on a wide variety of criteria.
 Scholarships are awarded during the spring semester to be used the following academic year.
-Students may pick up listings of all available scholarships from the office Alumni/Development Office or Financial Aid beginning in December.
-Application deadline is generally mid-January.
-For more information, contact the Office of Alumni and Development at 1-800-452-6678.
+Current students can apply online on the Truman website (www.truman.edu) by clicking on Current Students, Foundation Scholarships.
+The application deadline is usually early March.
+For more information, contact the Advancement Office at 1-800-452-6678.